 That's what we're seeing.

-That's what the Biden administration, the Biden campaign is so worried about right now.
+That's what the Biden administration, the Biden campaign, is so worried about right now.

-They weren't distorted, they weren't chopped up.
+They weren't chopped up.

 And now this is fake Jake.